unit-mesh/auto-dev/docs/development/test-prompts.md

 ## Test Prompts

 Write unit test for following code.
-You MUST return method code only, no explain.
+You MUST return code only, not explain.
-You MUST return start with @Test annotation.
 You MUST Use English to reply me!
 You are working on a project that uses Spring MVC,Spring WebFlux,JDBC to build RESTful APIs.
 You MUST use should_xx_xx style for test method name.